Test Code LI Lithium

 Clinical Significance

-Lithium is widely used in the treatment of manic depressive psychosis.
-Administered as lithium carbonate, it is completely absorbed by the gastro-intestinal tract, peak serum levels occur 2 to 4 hours after an oral dose.
+Lithium is widely used in the treatment of manic-depressive psychosis.
+Administered as lithium carbonate, it is completely absorbed by the gastro‑intestinal tract; peak serum levels occur 2 to 4 hours after an oral dose.
 The half-life in serum is 48 to 72 hours and it is cleared through the kidneys (excretion parallels that of sodium).
 Reduced renal function can prolong clearance time.
-Lithium acts by enhancing the uptake of neurotransmitters which produces a sedative effect on the central nervous system.
-Serum lithium concentrations are carried out essentially to ensure compliance and avoid toxicity.
-Early symptoms of intoxication include apathy, sluggishness, drowsiness, lethargy, speech difficulties, irregular tremors, myoclonic twitchings, muscle weakness and ataxia.
-Levels higher than 1.5 mmol/L (12 hours after dose) indicate a significant risk of intoxication.
+Lithium acts by enhancing the uptake of neurotransmitters, which produces a sedative effect on the central nervous system.
+Serum lithium concentrations are measured essentially to ensure compliance and to avoid toxicity.
+Early symptoms of intoxication include apathy, sluggishness, drowsiness, lethargy, speech difficulties, irregular tremors, myoclonic twitching’s, muscle weakness and ataxia.

 Methodology